MrToph/generator-eos/generators/app/templates/README.md

 # Setup

+## eosio-cpp

+Requires `eosio-cpp (v1.3.2)` to be installed from the [eosio.cdt](https://github.com/EOSIO/eosio.cdt) package to compile the smart contract.

+## Deployment

 Fill out the missing private key in `.testnet.env`, `.production.env`.

-There's a `npm run init` script that sets up test accounts and your contract account and fills them with enough EOS.
+There's a `npm run init` script that _sets up your contract account_ and test accounts by creating them and transferring them enough EOS + RAM/NET/CPU.

 > This should only be run on your local network to create accounts!